graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Conversely the leaf field selections of GraphQL queries
-must be scalars.
+must be of type scalar or enum.
 Leaf selections on objects, interfaces,
 and unions without subfields are disallowed.

 Let's assume the following additions to the query root type of the schema: